Let’s take a look at the two healthcare apps we built:

 The first step is to do your homework and find out everything about your customers and their needs.
 The more information you have, the better your medical app will be designed.
 It’s great to understand users’ context of using a mobile product: when during the day and why they use it, etc.

-Let me give you an example: if you know that your patients always interact with apps with one hand while holding their phone in the other hand, you’ve done an excellent job.
+Let me give you an example: if you know that your patients always interact with apps with one hand while holding their phone in the other hand, and your patient app design reflects this, you’ve done an excellent job.

-While uncovering more and more details about your customers, you’ll end up with a customer persona — a virtual representation of the perfect user, with all the traits you’ve been able to discover.
+While uncovering more and more details about your customers, you’ll end up creating a customer persona — a virtual representation of the perfect user, with all the traits you’ve been able to discover.

 2. Research your competitors

-The next step is to research other healthcare apps that already serve existing customer needs.
+The next step in the healthcare application design process is to research other healthcare apps that already serve existing customer needs.
 Read reviews on their apps in mobile stores, install and play with their solutions to spot missed opportunities and ideas worth borrowing.

 3. Prepare a lean canvas